ferrucc-io/ferruccio/content/projects.md

 </div>
 <h2 class="title">🗺 Around The Internet</h2>

-You can find me on [twitter](https://twitter.com/0xferruccio), [github](https://github.com/ferrucc-io) and monthly in your inbox, if you subscribe to my newsletter.
+You can find me on [twitter](https://twitter.com/0xferruccio), [github](https://github.com/ferrucc-io) and monthly in your inbox, if you subscribe to my newsletter: